TheBlob42/idea-which-key/README.md

 - Pressing `g` will now trigger the popup and "block" your view

 So far there is no workaround for this issues, but a fix is planned once I figure it out

+### Non-File-Based Editors

+Since version `2.25.1` IdeaVIM is not active in any non-file-based editors with the following exceptions ([issue](https://youtrack.jetbrains.com/issue/VIM-3929)):

+- The GIT commit window
+- The diff viewer

+The Which-Key plugin matches this behavior **but** without any exceptions in order to keep the implementation simple (this might change in the future)